Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 \begin{myframe}[roundcorner=3pt,innerleftmargin = 5pt] We envision a \emph{classical-quantum simulation system} (\CQSS) with the following capabilities: (i)~automatically providing the most efficient simulation of the input circuit by selecting optimal data structures and operations based on available resources and circuit properties; (ii)~operating inherently out-of-core to support the simulation of large circuits that exceed main memory capacity; (iii)~ensuring consistency to prevent data corruption and enabling recovery in the event of large-scale simulation crashes; and (iv)~improving the entire simulation workflow, including parameter tuning, data collection and querying, exploration and visualization. \end{myframe}

 At its core, a \CQSS must, at a minimum, be capable of evaluating quantum circuits.
-This primarily involves performing linear algebraic operations, often described in terms of \emph{tensor networks}.\footnote{For simplicity of exposition, we do not consider non-tensor-based simulation methods which represent quantum states by their symmetries, rather than by complex-valued vectors \cite{gottesman1998}.} A \emph{tensor} is a multidimensional array, and the dimensions along which a tensor extends are its \emph{indices}.
-A \emph{tensor network} is a collection of tensors represented as nodes, with the shared indices contracted.
-Tensor contraction is the summation of shared indices between tensors and is a generalization of matrix multiplication \cite{biamonte2020lecturesquantumtensornetworks}, as shown in Fig.~\ref{fig:tensors_example}c.
-The first question that comes to mind is as follows.
+This primarily involves performing linear algebraic operations, often described in terms of \emph{tensor networks} \cite{biamonte2020lecturesquantumtensornetworks}.\footnote{For simplicity of exposition, we do not consider non-tensor-based simulation methods which represent quantum states by their symmetries, rather than by complex-valued vectors \cite{gottesman1998}.} A \emph{tensor} is a multidimensional array, and the dimensions along which a tensor extends are its \emph{indices}.
+A tensor network consists of vertices representing tensors, and edges the indices.
+Free indices are depicted as legs, i.e., edges that only connect to one vertex in the graph.
+Connecting two vertices by joining a leg corresponds to the contraction with the corresponding indices.
+Fig.~\ref{fig:tensors_example}b shows the tensor network representation of the GHZ state.
+Tensor contraction is the summation of shared indices between tensors and is a generalization of matrix multiplication \cite{biamonte2020lecturesquantumtensornetworks}.
+See Appendix A of \cite{techreport} for more details.
+The first question we ask is as follows.

 \begin{myframe}[roundcorner=3pt,innerleftmargin = 5pt] {\bf Q1.} \textit{Should we push the simulation workload to existing DBMSs?} \end{myframe}